nickjj/flask-db/README.md

 interact with your database such as generating migration files, executing migrations and more.
 This tool is fantastic.

-Flask-Migrate, Flask-Alembic and Flask-DB all use this `alembic` CLI behind the scenes, but they are implemented in much different ways.
+Flask-Migrate, Flask-Alembic and Flask-DB all use Alembic behind the scenes, but they are implemented in much different ways.

 #### Flask-Migrate